DanieBeets/TaskManagementApp/README.md

 A task management app in .NET Core 8.

 - /Backend - Backend API
-- /Frontend - Blazor WebAssebmly Frontend
+- /Frontend - Blazor WebAssembly Frontend

-# Building
-TODO

-# Running
-TODO

-# TODO
+# Disclaimer
-- User integer for userIds - not strings - adapt Identity user Model
-- Email notifications
-- SignalR notifications
+- I am still busy learning Blazor, for that reason the project is not complete yet.